jacers/jacers/README.md

 _2025 - Present_
 Assist the SCADA team by creating software in Excel to convert pipeline data to be functional with other software

-**Peer Learning Assistant**
+**Teacher’s Assistant**
 _University of Oklahoma | Norman, Oklahoma_
 _2024 - Present_
-Support current students who are behind in mathematics through office hours and teaching in-class activities
+Support current freshman and sophomore students through oﬃce hours and teaching in-class activities

 **Crimson Callers Supervisor**
 _University of Oklahoma Foundation | Norman, Oklahoma_